-- Clean your stone surfaces with a non-abrasive cloth.
+- Clean the surfaces with a non-abrasive cloth.
 Your marble-topped kitchen cabinets, side tables, and coffee tables are very attractive and timeless, but you need more care to keep them that way.
 Since marble is prone to scratching, make sure you use gentle materials when cleaning its surface.

 - Avoid sharp objects that can scratch your surface.

-- Keep cultural marble away from flames or direct heat.
+- Keep cultured marble away from flames or direct heat.
 Use coasters and placemats to protect your marble surface.

 - If you're looking for a more scratch-resistant material, opt for sintered stone furniture.

 When purchasing your next piece of furniture, make sure you understand the material and how to care for it in order to keep your space looking beautiful and ultimately functional.
 Before checking out an item from your favourite furniture store, align your lifestyle with your furniture choice.
 Although it's easy to be lured by a gorgeous glass table, for example, it may be more practical to choose a safer one that you can easily maintain and protect from potential damage, especially when you have kids or pets.